OData/odata.net/v7/_posts/core libraries/2015-04-04-02-04-define-singleton.md

 ---
 layout: post
-title: "2.4 Define singleton"
+title: "2.4 Define singletons"
 description: "Define singleton using EdmLib APIs"
 category: "2.
 EdmLib"
 ---

 Defining a singleton in the entity container shares the same simple way as defining an entity set.

 This section shows how to define singletons using EdmLib APIs.
-We will continue to use and extend the sample from the previous sections.
+We will use and extend the sample from the previous section.

-### Add a Singleton *VipCustomer*
+### Add a singleton *VipCustomer*
 In the **SampleModelBuilder.cs** file, add the following code into the `SampleModelBuilder` class:

 {% highlight csharp %}